-There are many ways to classify different stem cells including yours versus someone else’s cells, or in a clinical sense what we call an allogeneic versus autologous stem cell transplant.
+There are many ways to classify different stem cells including yours versus someone else’s cells, or in a clinical sense what we call an autologous vs allogeneic stem cell transplant.

 This post is focused on the difference between allogeneic (someone else’s cells) and autologous (your own) stem cell injections.
 As a stem cell biologist I have been following and using stem cells of various kinds for about 20 years.
 My lab at UC Davis School of Medicine has published many papers on stem cells.

 If you want to learn more about the different core kinds of stem cell types, you can find facts about them by going to this educational page I wrote: multipotent, pluripotent, and totipotent stem cells.

 Autologous versus allogeneic stem cells: definitions

 What is the definition of autologous stem cells?
 Autologous comes from the root “auto” meaning self.
 Therefore, any time you see a reference to autologous stem cells, it is talking about the patient’s own cells.
 An example of an autologous stem cell transplant would be taking bone marrow cells from your hip and injecting them somewhere else in your body.
 Everything happens in the same person in this case.

 What is the definition of allogeneic stem cells?
 The term “allogeneic stem cells” means that the cells are coming from someone else.
 That other person could be an adult or could come from placenta or umbilical cord.
 Note that birth-related tissues like placenta, amnion, and umbilical cord come from a baby, not from the mother.
 Most often these tissues are discarded, but more recently sometimes cells from them are isolated in a lab and studied or used in clinical trials.
 They are often sold these days as some kind of panacea as well at unproven stem cell clinics.

 Autologous vs allogeneic: clinical implications

 In general, autologous stem cells have several advantages.